Aaronmedhavi/Aaronmedhavi/README.md

             </a>
           </p>
           <p><strong>Technologies Used:</strong> C#, Unity, JSON</p>
           <p>A Warriors Journey is an exciting 2D sidescroller game developed using Unity game engine.
-Embark on an adventure through beautifully crafted levels, overcome challenges, and defeat enemie[...]
+Embark on an adventure through beautifully crafted levels, overcome challenges, and defeat enemies as you progress through the game.
         </div>
       </td>
     </tr>